Quadratic Chabauty and rational points I: p-adic heights: The Chabauty-Kim method

 \section{The Chabauty-Kim method}

 We begin by recasting the Chabauty-Coleman method in a motivic framework and then use this to describe Kim's generalisation.
 Nothing in the section is new, although as far as we are aware, the statement of Lemma \ref{notinttheliterature} is not in the literature.
 In this section, $X$ is a smooth projective curve of genus $g$ over a number field $K$.
-By a curve over a field $K$ we shall always mean a separated, geometrically integral scheme over $K$ of dimension 1.
+(By a \emph{curve} over a field $K$ we shall always mean a separated, geometrically integral scheme over $K$ of dimension 1.)
+Let $T_0$ denote the set of primes of bad reduction for $X$, let $p$ be a prime of $\mathbb{Q}$ which splits completely in $K$ and is coprime to $T_0$.
+Let $T=T_0 \cup \{ v|p \}$, and fix a prime $\mathfrak{p}$ lying above $p$.
+Let $G_T$ denote the maximal quotient of the Galois group of $K$ unramified outside $T$.
+Unless otherwise indicated, when we write $G$ we will mean either $G_T $ or $G_v $ for $v$ a prime of $K$.